Our rating(4.3/5)

 With Square, the only charges are the upfront price for a card reader and a pay-as-you-go transaction rate.

 It doesn’t matter whether the transaction was paid via contactless, chip and PIN or swipe, or which card brand was used – the transaction fee is the same.
+If the surcharging setting is on, the customer pays this fee instead.

 No monthly (or other) fees are charged for the core payment features.